RE:View Star Trek II The Wrath of Khan (Part 1)

 There was one episode that really stood out to all three men.
 Space Seed, written by Gene L. Coon (naturally).
 It was about a world conquering gene-engineered super-soldier.
 The ending of the episode had an implied sequel.
 After Khan was defeated and exiled along with his men and treacherous girlfriend, Kirk wonders what kind of world they would find when they came back?

 Khan was an intriguing choice of villain instead of one of Kirk’s Klingon or Romulan enemies.
-Admittedly all of his opponents were single-serving antagonists.
+Admittedly all of Kirk’s opponents were single-serving antagonists.
 There had been some plans to make Captain Koloth a recurring enemy, but William Campbell’s schedule never worked out.
 Consequently, Khan was as good a choice as anyone else.

 And there were some unique advantages to him.
 He was physically stronger and more intelligent than Kirk.
 His backstory as an established conqueror made him more dangerous than the average bear if he ever got loose.
 And he would be played by Ricardo Montalban, who had done some impressive film work as a lead actor in the late forties, he had a known screen presence.